mars1980/mmp100Compressed/README.md

 ######Assignment for the Week:
-**Assignment 1** Create a homepage for yourself.
-Include 1 paragraph of text about who you are and what you like to do.
-Include either a selfie or a photo of something that represents some aspect about yourself, include links to your favorite sites or social media, Style your page by changing the padding, margins, background colors, and font.
-####HTML & CSS

 1. **Fri 1.2.15:** (Prof Culkin).
 Syllabus, Overview of how the Internet works, Basic HTML Syntax + First HTML document, Text Editors, Naming conventions for the web. **Start assignment 1 **
   1. **Readings:**
     1. Chapters 1 & 2 of HTML & CSS: Design and Build Websites,